-Apart from staffing The Resistance, what’s on the agenda as we start another week?
+Apart from the ongoing #Resistance, what’s on the agenda as we wrap up another exhausting week?

 Meanwhile, the Boston news stations are treating Saturday’s proposed Boston Common rally as they would a potentially dangerous weather event — which seems about right for a cascade of dirty snowflakes.
 Jersey barriers have been lifted into place, the Swan Boats and Frog Pond will be shut down, protestors on both sides will be kept well apart, and both food and clothing vendors are banned (no snacks for looky-loos, and no giant displays of offensive ‘memorabilia’).
 And kudos to the goog people doing ‘protest training’, and to WCBV/Ch5 for covering them: